DREAM FENCING ACADEMY CHILD PROTECTION POLICY

-Everyone who participates in Dream Fencing Club is entitled to do so in an enjoyable and safe environment.
-The Dream Fencing Club have a moral and legal obligation to ensure that, when given responsibility for young people, coaches and volunteers provide them with the highest possible standard of care.
+Everyone who participates in Dream Fencing Academy is entitled to do so in an enjoyable and safe environment.
+Dream Fencing Academy has a moral and legal obligation to ensure that, when given responsibility for young people, coaches and volunteers provide them with the highest possible standard of care.

-The Dream Fencing Club is committed to devising and implementing policies so that everyone in sport accepts their responsibilities to safeguard children from harm and abuse.
+Dream Fencing Academy is committed to devising and implementing policies so that everyone in sport accepts their responsibilities to safeguard children from harm and abuse.
 This means to follow procedures to protect children and report any concerns about their welfare to appropriate authorities.

 A child/young person is defined as a person under the age of 18 (Children’s Act 1989)

 Dream Fencing Club is committed to the following:

 - the welfare of the child is paramount

 - all children, whatever their age, culture, ability, gender, language, racial origin, religious belief and/or sexual identity should be able to participate in fencing in a fun and safe environment